 (SELECT uniqExact(accession_number) FROM global_markets.stocks_sec_edgar_index WHERE filing_date = toDate('2026-06-30')) AS filings_jun30,

-(SELECT count() FROM global_markets.stocks_news WHERE published_utc >= toDateTime('2026-06-01 00:00:00') AND published_utc < toDateTime('2026-07-01 00:00:00')) AS news_articlesJune carried 6651 ex-dividend events, 164 splits, and 35 new listings — among them the month's headline debut, covered receipt-by-receipt in the SpaceX first-month deep-dive.
-One disclosure on the filing count: the SEC index shows 68388 June filings, but June 30 itself carries only 31 — the index for the quarter's last day is materially incomplete (neighboring days carry thousands), so the June total is understated until the feed backfills.
+(SELECT count() FROM global_markets.stocks_news WHERE published_utc >= toDateTime('2026-06-01 00:00:00') AND published_utc < toDateTime('2026-07-01 00:00:00')) AS news_articlesJune carried 6651 ex-dividend events, 164 splits, and 35 new listings, among them the month's headline debut, covered receipt-by-receipt in the SpaceX first-month deep-dive.
+One disclosure on the filing count: the SEC index shows 68388 June filings, but June 30 itself carries only 31, the index for the month's last day is materially incomplete (neighboring days carry thousands), so the June total is understated until the feed backfills, part of a 2026 month-end pattern with its own diagnostic note.

 The dividend wave